asghaier/jenkins_api_client2/README.md

 ### Logger

 As of v0.13.0, support for logger is introduced.
-Since it would be nice to have the activities of the jenkins_api_client in a log file, this feature is implemented using the Ruby's standard Logger class.
+Since it would be nice to have the activities of the jenkins_api_client2 in a log file, this feature is implemented using the Ruby's standard Logger class.
 For using this feature, there are two new input arguments used during the initialization of Client.